 General principle: the solutions (on balance) need to be simpler than the problems.

-When conflicted between two choice, take neither.
+When conflicted between two choices, take neither.

 Those who can't do shouldn't teach.